rt106/rt106.github.io/ALGORITHM_SDK.md

 * entrypoint.sh [optional, if no changes are needed from SDK version]

 ## 2. Create an algorithm container
+This guide describes the specific details of creating your algorithm's Docker container for Rt 106.
 Docker is a pervasive open-source containerization technology.
 General documentation for Docker is available from [Docker's website](https://docs.docker.com/).

-This guide describes the specific details of creating your algorithm's Docker container for Rt 106.

-Create a Dockerfile to create your Rt 106 Docker container.
+Create a Dockerfile to construct your Rt 106 Docker container.
 See the [Docker](https://docs.docker.com/engine/reference/builder/) documentation for general details on Dockerfiles.
 An example Dockerfile from the [simple region growing](https://github.com/rt106/rt106-simple-region-growing) example algorithm is below:

 ```
 # Copyright (c) General Electric Company, 2017.
 All rights reserved.